Chapter 2: Membership

 • Reporting all eligible employees from the first day of eligibility

-• Informing DRS when a Washington state retirement system retiree is hired as an employee and, under certain circumstances, when they are compensated for services performed as a contractor or any other similarly compensated relationship
+• Informing DRS when a Washington state retirement system retiree is hired as an employee, including third-party workers being compensated for services performed for your agency

 • Transmitting timely, required employer and employee contributions to DRS